sekika/kaidoku/docs/rule.md

 # Rule of sudoku

-**Sudoku**, also called **Number Place**, is a logic-based numberplacement puzzle.
+**Sudoku**, also called **Number Place**, is a logic-based number-placement puzzle.
 A problem of sudoku puzzle is made of 9x9 grid with digits from 1 to 9 partially filled as in the following figure.

 ![](img/3-1.jpg)